OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 The biggest challenge is always that there are too many things we want to do!
 When the company was 10 people, we said, “If only we had 20 people, we could do everything!”.
 When we grew to 50 people, we said, “If only we had 100 people, we could do everything!”.
 Well, we’re at nearly 200 at the time of writing, and we’re nowhere close to being able to do everything we would love to.

-Choosing the right problems to solve, and keeping a balance between maintaining high levels of reliability, refining and evolving the existing features, and building the next big thing, is always the biggest challenge.
+Choosing the right problems to solve, and keeping a balance between maintaining high levels of reliability, refining and evolving the existing features, and building the next big thing, is always a challenge.

 ## What are you working on to improve the product for our customers?